Fandango (Herb Alpert album): Reception and impact

 Upon release, the album was favorably reviewed by Billboard as a "Top Album Pick".
-It entered the Billboard 200 on May 29, 1982 to begin a chart stay of 26 weeks, peaking at number 100.
+It entered the Billboard 200 on May 29, 1982, to begin a chart stay of 26 weeks, peaking at number 100.
 In addition, the album peaked at #20 on Jazz Albums, and #52 on R&B Albums.
 Richard S. Ginell at AllMusic gave the album a highly positive review, calling it "a masterpiece" and some tracks "spine-chilling".
 He further stated the material in Fandango surpassed that of the earlier Tijuana Brass output.
 Stereo Review was much less enthusiastic, stating that there was "nothing new or different" in the album.
 Alpert found his Mexican recording experience so positive that he decided to form a sub-label for the Latin market, both in the U.S. and abroad, under the direction of José Quintana.

-A single from this album, "Route 101", hit the top 40.
+The album's only single to hit the top 40 was "Route 101" which peaked at number 37 on the Billboard Hot 100 the weeks of August 14 and 21, 1982.
 As of 2022, it is Alpert's last instrumental single to surpass that level.